musabalfarizi/jojonomic/README.md

 If is_public is true, all user from all company can see the file or folder.
 If is_public is false, only owner and user in share can see the documents.

 ### Set Folder
+If the ID exist, system will update the folder.
+If the Folder ID not exist, system will create the folder.
+Every folder has owner_id.
+You can get owner_id from json web token.
 ```
 POST http://api-gateway.co.id/document-service/folder
 ```